preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 ### Python Dependencies and QAP

+QAP is compatible with Python 2, so you will first want to ensure that you are not using Python 3 before proceeding any further.
+The version number for Python should be visible at the top of the console window if you open a fresh Python interpreter with `python` in a Unix shell.
+If you are not using Python 2, make sure that your configuration is set up so that it is used instead of Python 3.

 QAP depends on some visualization packages, which in turn require that some additional [system-level dependencies](http://pillow.readthedocs.org/en/3.0.x/installation.html#external-libraries) be installed.
-Under Ubuntu, you can install these system-level dependencies by typing:
+Under Ubuntu 14.04, you can install these system-level dependencies by typing:

     sudo apt-get build-dep python-imaging
-    sudo apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev
+    sudo apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev xvfb

+To install QAP you will the Python package manager, `pip`, which is included by default on many systems.
+If your system does not already have this you will need to install it by following the directions [here](https://pip.pypa.io/en/stable/installing/).
+On Debian-based systems in particular (such as Ubuntu), you may need to install pip with the following command:

+    sudo apt-get install python-pip

 In addtion to the visualization packges above, QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas to run.
 If you have `pip`, you may install all of these, the visualization packages, and QAP itself by typing in the command below: